 - Your co-workers tell you ‘women should stay at home’

 - Employees are not reprimanded when they make sexually explicit comments

 - A colleague suggests sleeping around is the way to get ahead

 - Your boss tells you women are too emotional to handle the demands of the job

 - Co-workers whistle and cat-call when you walk by

 - An executive asks you about your sexual history and preferences

 - A colleague or supervisor hits on you or touches you in a sexual manner

 Even a single incident may be enough to warrant an NYC sexual harassment lawsuit.
 Consulting with a lawyer is a smart move if you have questions.
 Our attorneys do not accept upfront fees so your initial conference is free.
 There is no fee unless we recover.

-The New York City sexual harassment attorneys at the Derek T. Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment and gender/sex discrimination in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island and throughout the state of New York.
-We also represent employees sexual harassment cases in New Jersey, Pennsylvania & Washington D.C..
+The New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment and gender/sex discrimination in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island and throughout the state of New York.
+We also represent employees sexual harassment cases in New Jersey, Pennsylvania & Miami.
 Sexual Harassment is gender-based discrimination and is illegal.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 1-877-4NYLAWS, or click here to schedule a free consultation.
+For further information, please feel free to call us at 800-807-2209 for a free consultation, or click here to schedule a free consultation.